paws-r/paws/docs/credentials.md

 ---

-## Assume an IAM role with credentials from another profile
+## Assume a role with credentials from another profile

-You can assume an IAM role, using initial credentials provided by another profile.
+You can assume a role, using initial credentials provided by another profile.
 To do this, specify in the AWS config file the role to assume in `role_arn` and the name of the other profile in `source_profile`.

     [profile my-profile]
     role_arn=arn:aws:iam::123456789012:role/my-role-name